-This modern world is indeed blessed to have Tyelnol as an option.
-However, Tylenol is overused.
-I hope to peak your interest in the alternative ways to control your family’s pain.
+This modern world is indeed blessed to have Tylenol as an option.

 The main purpose of this article is to highlight that Tylenol is not completely safe and could in fact, be quite dangerous for pregnant women and children.

-This is not the first time in history that an over-the-counter drug, commonly viewed as “safe,” was discovered to be dangerous and damaging to the human body.
+History has shown us that over-the-counter drugs commonly used by families were discovered to be dangerous and damaging to the human body.

-According to this study by Schultz & Gould, children who were given acetaminophen, the main ingredient in Tylenol, were 8 to 20 times more likely to develop autism.
+According to this study by Schultz & Gould, children who were given acetaminophen, the main ingredient in Tylenol, were 8 to 20 times more likely to develop neurotoxicity leading to Autism.

 Another study found that when women consumed Tylenol during pregnancy, their children were at increased risk to develop severe ADD and hyperactivity.